Quantum simulation of electronic structure via quantum fast multipole method: Quantum FMM for evenly distributed particles

 \subsection{Quantum registers for FMM data storage}

 Our implementation of the quantum FMM algorithm uses several quantum registers to store information used throughout the algorithm.
-For a given number of electrons $\eta$, let $n_b = \mathcal{O}(\eta)$ so that the maximum number of electrons per box at the leaf level is $c$ and the overall complexity is $\widetilde{\mathcal{O}}(\eta)$.
-For a given box $b$, we have the register $|Q_b\rangle$ which stores multipole information up to the chosen order of truncation.
-For the purpose of the following discussion, $|Q_b\rangle$ contains the total charge (monopole) of $b$.
+For a given number of electrons $\eta$, let $n_b = \cO(\eta)$ so that the maximum number of electrons per box at the leaf level is $c$ and the overall complexity is $\widetilde{\cO}(\eta)$.
+For each box $b$, we have the registers: \begin{itemize} \item $\ket{Q_b}$ -- the total charge (monopole) of $b$, \item $\ket{V_b}$ -- the potential at box $b$. \end{itemize} In the higher-order FMM, $Q_b$ and $V_b$ will be replaced by the multipole and local expansion coefficients, respectively.
+In the monopole case, registers for $V_b$ are not strictly needed because we could perform the algorithm in the simplified form in Algorithm \ref{alg:FMM}.
+Quantum registers for $V_i$ (the potentials at each particle) are not needed, because any particle's far-field contribution to the potential energy can be directly added into $V$ without storing each $V_i$.

-In addition to $|Q_b\rangle$, boxes at the leaf level have the additional registers: \begin{itemize} \item $|\mathbf{r}_i\rangle, \,\,i\in p(b)$ -- $c$ registers storing the position of each particle \item $|q_i\rangle, \,\, i \in p(b)$ -- $c$ qubits which flag whether each of the $|\mathbf{r}_i\rangle$ has been populated with information for an electron. \end{itemize} That is, at the leaf level each of the $n_b$ boxes is given $c$ registers, which are used to store the positions of the electrons that occupy the box.
+In addition to these registers, boxes at the leaf level have the additional registers: \begin{itemize} \item $\ket{\mathbf{r}_i}, \,\,i\in p(b)$ -- $c$ registers storing the position of each particle, \item $\ket{q_i}, \,\, i \in p(b)$ -- $c$ qubits which flag whether each of the $|\mathbf{r}_i\rangle$ has been populated with information for an electron. \end{itemize} That is, at the leaf level each of the $n_b$ boxes is given $c$ registers, which are used to store the positions of the electrons that occupy the box.
 Additionally, each of these $n_b c$ position registers has an associated flag register that is set to $|1\rangle$ if the position register is occupied, and is $|0\rangle$ otherwise.
 More generally, we can allow $|q_i\rangle$ to encode the charge for a nucleus, if we include nuclei in the FMM.
 We group together these position and flag registers as what we will call a ``particle'' register, and will consider operations moving data that move both the position and flag registers together.

 Although we have described the particle registers with respect to the leaf-level boxes, they are used for boxes at all levels of the tree.
 In particular, the registers of box $b$ at the leaf level are also used for the boxes in $P(b)$.
 Hence, each box in $\ell = L-1$, has $2^dc$ particle registers for dimension $d$.
 For the description of the quantum FMM it is convenient to regard these registers to be arranged in the same way as the spatial locations.